VOLUNTEER WITH US!

-Please complete a volunteer registration application packet.
-After completing the forms contained in the application packet, please scan and email the completed forms to firstname.lastname@example.org.
+Please complete a Volunteer Application.
+After completing the forms contained in the application packet, please scan and email the completed forms to email@example.com.
 We will review your application and contact you to schedule an orientation at the farm.
 We ask that no one comes to the farm without a prior scheduled appointment.
-There is a $30.00 processing fee/donation to attend orientation.
-This helps us offset the administrative fees associated with orientation.
-You may pay this donation in cash at orientation or via Paypal to email@example.com.
-All no-shows to a scheduled orientation will be charged a $30 no-show fee.
-What’s a no-show?
-You were confirmed for an orientation and did not show up.
-We received no notification that you could not attend.
+There is a $30.00 processing fee/donation to participate.
+This fee is due prior to attending our orientation via mailed check or paypal to firstname.lastname@example.org.
+This helps us offset the administrative fees associated with processing your application.

 I have horse experience.
-Do I need to attend an orientation training session?
+Do I need to attend an orientation session?

-Yes, everyone, regardless of experience, must attend an orientation training session.
-This way you will be given a chance to ask any questions you might have, receive a full tour of our facility, meet our horses and learn about the day to day chores of the farm.
+Yes, everyone, regardless of experience, must attend an orientation session.
+You will be able to ask any questions you might have, receive a full tour of our facility, meet our horses and learn about the day to day chores.